1and1/gitter/README.md

 Shows which authors were active on which project in which interval.
 The author names are shortened to their initials.

+In the following example the authors initials are taken.
+"Peter Huber" will have the initials "PH":

 ![Authors per Interval](https://raw.githubusercontent.com/1and1/gitter/master/images/authors_per_interval.png "Authors per Interval")

 ### AUTHORS_COMMITS__PER_INTERVAL

 Similar to AUTHORS_PER_INTERVAL, but also shows the number of commits per author.

+In the following example the authors initials are taken.
+"Peter Huber" will have the initials "PH":

 ![Authors commits per Interval](https://raw.githubusercontent.com/1and1/gitter/master/images/authors_commits_per_interval.png "Authors Commits per Interval")